spikelynch/mikelynch/content/code/the_homunculus.md

 of.
-This is a misapplication of an honourable and useful trait: the ability to identify "corner cases" - situations, or inputs, which will tend to produce bugs, either because the programmer hasn't anticipated them, or through pure cussedness, admirable summed up in this tweet:
+This is a misapplication of an honourable and useful trait: the ability to identify "corner cases" - situations, or inputs, which will tend to produce bugs, either because the programmer hasn't anticipated them, or through pure cussedness.
+The job of a quality assurance engineer is to find corner cases, and is admirably summed up in this
+tweet:

 <blockquote class="twitter-tweet" lang="en"><p lang="nl" dir="ltr">QA Engineer walks into a bar.
 Orders a beer.
 Orders 0 beers.
 Orders 999999999 beers.
 Orders a lizard.
 Orders -1 beers.
 Orders a sfdeljknesv.</p>&mdash; Bill Sempf (@sempf) <a href="https://twitter.com/sempf/status/514473420277694465">September 23, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js"
 charset="utf-8"></script>

-Hard cases may make bad law, but corner cases make good software.
+In law, and in the much broader field of social relations which take place in areas which are governed by law, many corner cases can be resolved using common sense - which is not an unproblematic idea at all, but which is useful for expressing the idea that these social relations are not taking place between automata, but between human beings who are capable of understanding one another and are part of some sort of community of practice.

+Hard cases may make bad law, but corner cases make good software: they are also very difficult to exhaustively deal with using imperative programming, which is the formal name of the programming paradigm which I've been caricaturing under the name of "homunculus".
+Imperative programming not only implies a willing and brainless slave, but also an omniscient master, in the form of the programmer.
+While testing and quality assurance can go a long way to remedying this, the real solution is to get rid of the homunculus altogether, by shifting to a paradigm which is better at capturing exactly what we are trying to do when we program computers.